 One of the earliest symptoms of upper respiratory infections like the common cold is sinus inflammation.
 This means it might feel like you have a sinus infection when you don’t.
 So, using home remedies like over-the-counter pain medications or a doctor-recommended nasal spray may be all you need to help manage sinus symptoms.

 But if you are diagnosed with a bacterial sinus infection by a doctor, antibiotics may be prescribed to help your body fight it off.
 Common antibiotics prescribed to treat sinus infections include amoxicillin-clavulanate (Augmentin) and doxycycline.
-These begin working right away, but you may not start feeling better until a few days after starting treatment.
+Your doctor will determine which of these two options is better for your sinus infection.
+Again, these begin working right away, but you may not begin feeling better until a few days after starting treatment.

-Common antibiotics prescribed to treat UTI include cephalexin and sulfamethoxazole/trimethoprim.
-These antibiotics will start fighting your UTI right away, but you may not begin feeling better for a few days after starting treatment.
+Common antibiotics prescribed to treat UTIs include cephalexin and sulfamethoxazole/trimethoprim.
+As with most antibiotics, they will start fighting your UTI right away, but you may not begin feeling better for a few days after starting treatment.

 Antibiotics work by blocking bad bacteria – either by killing the bacteria or stopping it from multiplying.
 Different antibiotics work in different ways.
 For example, some antibiotics fight infection by destroying a bacterial cell’s walls, while others affect the way the bacterial cell works.
 The antibiotic a doctor may prescribe is usually based on a test to determine the type of bacteria causing an infection and the way it reacts to certain infections.